 The LG 27MP59G-P has a lot in common with Samsung's C27F398.
 It is one of the best and cheapest widescreen gaming monitors under 200 bucks with some cool gamer-specific features.
 The contrast isn't as strong as its Samsung counterpart, but it does look great from multiple viewing angles, so you don't have to be locked into a single position to really enjoy your gaming experience.

-While LG's monitor shares the flaw most IPS gaming monitors have -weak performance in low lighting- the color gamut is exceptional.
-This isn't going to be a monitor able to fulfill the needs of professional graphic designers, but with its 1ms response time, it's just about perfect for people looking to get immersed in a colorful new world.
+While LG's monitor shares the weak low-light performance of most IPS gaming monitors, the color gamut is exceptional.
+This isn't going to be a monitor capable of fulfilling the needs of professional graphic designers, but with its 1ms response time, it's just about perfect for people looking to immerse themselves in a colorful new world.
 The motion handling is also very good, and the settings can be adjusted manually to prevent blur and reduce image flicker, thereby producing a better picture quality.

 6. Acer XFA240 bmjdpr Gaming Monitor

-If you're on a budget but you're looking for monitors for PC with premium features that can partner well with your decently powerful Nvidia graphics card, you'll want to give the Acer XFA240 a peek.
-144hz monitors under 200 dollars are rare, but the XFA240 offers more than just smooth refresh rates.
-It's compatible with both Nvidia G-Sync and AMD FreeSync technologies to smooth out the jags regardless of the GPU you have in your machine.
+If you're on a budget but looking for PC monitors with premium features that can partner well with your decently powerful Nvidia graphics card, you'll want to take a look at the Acer XFA240.
+While 144Hz monitors under $200 are no longer a rarity, the XFA240 offers more than just smooth refresh rates.
+It's compatible with both Nvidia G-Sync and AMD FreeSync technologies to smooth out your experience regardless of the GPU you have in your machine.

-You wouldn't know just by looking at this black monitor though.
-Acer's 144hz monitor under 200 bucks sports a simple and unassuming design, but that's allowed them to focus on what matters; the specs.
-All around, this is a high performance piece of equipment that well exceeds the expectations of its price point.
-On top of its incredible viewing angles.
-You can swivel, tilt, pivot, or adjust the monitor's height.
+You wouldn't know just by looking at this monitor though.
+Acer's 144hz monitor under 200 bucks sports a simple and unassuming design, which has allowed them to focus on what matters most: the specs.
+All around, this is a high-performance piece of equipment that well exceeds the expectations of its price point.
+On top of its incredible viewing angles, you can also swivel, tilt, pivot, or adjust the monitor's height.
 This is overall one of the best budget monitors around.

 7. BenQ 1080p HDR10 Monitor

 The second BenQ entry on our list of best monitors under 200 bucks is the EW277HDR.
-It is an HDR model, and that's a real rarity in the budget price range.
-That means a great color range, better contrast, and impressive brightness levels.
-It takes the standards of FHD resolution and provides them with a decent amount of extra juice.
+It is an HDR model, which is a real rarity in the budget price range.
+In short, this means a great color range, better contrast, and impressive brightness levels.
+It takes the standards of FHD resolutions and provides them with a decent amount of extra juice.

 8. ViewSonic Ergonomics Gaming Monitor

-ViewSonic's entry into the best gaming monitor under $200 list is a gaming monitor with a fast 144hz refresh rate and a Full HD resolution that supports 8-bit colors.
-The two tone design is fairly simple while still distinguishing it clearly as a gaming monitor, and it has the specs to match: a fast one millisecond response rate and support for AMD's FreeSync tech.
-It also comes with Black Stabilization for a better sense of contrast and a better viewing experience especially in shadier gaming environments.
-Notably, there's also a processor reducer to reduce the amount of lag from your peripherals.
+ViewSonic's entry into the best gaming monitor under $200 list is a gaming monitor with a fast 144Hz refresh rate and a Full HD resolution that supports 8-bit colors.
+The two-tone design is fairly simple while still distinguishing it clearly as a gaming monitor, and it has the specs to match: a fast one-millisecond response rate and support for AMD's FreeSync tech.
+It also comes with Black Stabilization for a greater sense of contrast and a better viewing experience, especially in shadier gaming environments.
+Also worth noticing is its processor reducer, which reduces the amount of lag from your peripherals.

 9. Dell Gaming LED-Lit Monitor

-Our list of best monitors for gaming under $200 won't be complete without the inclusion of the Dell D2719HGF.
-The modest but well-crafted bezel free design suggests a monitor that's all business, and that pans out in its specs.
-The I/O layout is workmanlike and expansive, offering support for 144Hz ready HDMI 2.0 and DisplayPort 1.2 inputs.
+Our list of best monitors for gaming under $200 wouldn't be complete without the inclusion of the Dell D2719HGF.
+The modest but well-crafted bezel free design suggests a monitor that's all business, which is only further reflected in its specs.
+The I/O layout is workmanlike and expansive, offering support for 144Hz-ready HDMI 2.0 and DisplayPort 1.2 inputs.
 Speakers come built right in, so you don't need to worry about investing in external alternatives.
 There are a pair of USB 3.0 ports too.

-The backlighting here is phenomenal as it delivers crisp and clear results gamers are known to love.
-Whether you're in your living room or situated in a crowded esports tournament, you are sure to get the best display.
-And to make things better, the FHD resolution scales fairly well to the larger screen size.
-The only real sacrifice Dell has made with this model is the exclusion of on screen navigation.
+The backlighting here is phenomenal, delivering the crisp and clear results gamers are known to love.
+Whether you're in your living room or a crowded esports tournament, you are sure to get the best out of your display.
+And to make things better, the Full HD resolution scales fairly well to the larger screen size.
+The only real sacrifice Dell has made with this model is the exclusion of on-screen navigation.

 10. Acer Gaming Curved Monitor

 The support for both sync modes is going to be the biggest gamer-focused feature here, but it's not the only one.
-Black Boost gives you better visibility in darker situations, while and the on screen display isn't the newest or most intuitive on the market, but it does its job adequately well.
-The lack of backlight strobing is a slight disappointment but won't likely be a breaking point for most.
+Black Boost gives you better visibility in darker environments, and while the on-screen display isn't the newest or most intuitive on the market, but it does its job adequately well.
+The lack of backlight strobing is a slight disappointment, but likely won't be a deal-breaker for most.